rosg150498/travel-ireland/README.md

 ### User Goals

-1) Aesthetically appealing images and colour
+1) Aesthetically appealing images and colour.

-2) Accessibility features are easily identified, including alt text
+2) Accessibility features are easily identified, including alt text.

-3) Able to navigate the page with ease
+3) Able to navigate the page with ease.

 4) Accurate, reliable, and easy-to-read information is provided, and sufficient information is added to relevant sections.

-5) Can find nearby and popular locations on the static map provided
+5) Can find nearby and popular locations on the static map provided.

-6) Can navigate and use the contact form efficiently
+6) Can navigate and use the contact form efficiently.

-7) Layout is structured and user-friendly
+7) Layout is structured and user-friendly.

-8) Sections make use of white space to maintain interest and engagement
+8) Sections make use of white space to maintain interest and engagement.

 ### User Stories